 The harvest is in full swing.
 The sound of tractors working late in the evening, dust and dust from under their wheels and the smell of stubble will accompany me to the end of the journey.

-What, what's cool on the local trails is a fact, that they often run through the forest, are judged by trees.
+This is why, what's cool on the local trails is a fact, that they often run through the forest, are judged by trees.
 There are no mushroom driving "slowing downs", because it's too dry (I always tend to search), but there are raspberries on the road, blackberries, apples - please help yourself.

 I find ruins of a palace in Karścino, but a few kilometers away in Lubiechów, a neoclassical palace with 1835 the year is gaining momentum – it is now in private hands, freshly restored.
 When I look at the pictures of the ruins, who was here 10 years ago, until it does not want to believe.